cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Client (C): Entity which has knowledge of a password and wishes to authenticate.
 - Server (S): Entity which authenticates clients using passwords.
 - password: An opaque byte string containing the client's password.
-- (skX, pkX): An AKE key pair used in role X; skX is the private key and pkX is the public key.
+- (client/server_private_key, client/server_public_key): An AKE key pair used by
+  either the client and server, denoting either the private or public key.
 For example, (client_private_key, client_public_key) refers to C's private and public key.
-- kX: An OPRF private key used for role X. For example, as described in
-  {{create-reg-response}}, oprf_key refers to the private OPRF key for client C known only to the server.
+- oprf_key: An OPRF private key known only to the server.
-- I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in {{?RFC8017}}.
+- I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in Section 4 of {{?RFC8017}}.
 Note that these functions operate on byte strings in big-endian byte order.
 - concat(x0, ..., xN): Concatenate byte strings.
 For example,
   `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
-- random(n): Generate a random byte string of length `n` bytes.
+- random(n): Generate a cryptographically secure pseudorandom byte string of length `n` bytes.
 - xor(a,b): Apply XOR to byte strings.
 For example, `xor(0xF0F0, 0x1234) = 0xE2C4`.
   It is an error to call this function with two arguments of unequal length.